SiliconLabs/wiseconnect/examples/si91x_soc/soc_fw_fallback/sl_si91x_slot_b_fw/readme.md

 - Build the application
 - Flash, run, and debug the application

-To establish the TCP Server with firmware file on remote PC, follow the steps below:
+To establish the TCP server with firmware file on remote PC, follow the steps below:

  1. Copy the TCP server application [firmware_update_tcp_server_9117.c](https://github.com/SiliconLabs/wiseconnect-wifi-bt-sdk/tree/master/examples/featured/firmware_update/firmware_update_tcp_server_9117.c) provided with the application source to a Linux PC connected to the Wi-Fi access point.